kabanero-io/draft-guide-working-with-pipelines/pipelines.md

 //
 -->

-Kabanero uses [pipelines](https://github.com/tektoncd/pipeline/tree/master/docs#usage) to illustrate a continuous input and continuous delivery (CI/CD) workflow.
-Kabanero provides a set of default tasks and pipelines that can be associated with application stacks.
+[Pipelines](https://github.com/tektoncd/pipeline/tree/master/docs#usage) enable a continuous input and continuous delivery (CI/CD) workflow.
+A set of default tasks and pipelines are provided that can be associated with application stacks.
 These pipelines validate the application stack is active, build the application stack, publish the image to a container registry, scan the published image, and then deploy the application to the Kubernetes cluster.
 You can also create your own tasks and pipelines and customize the pre-built pipelines and tasks.
-All tasks and pipelines are activated by  [Kabanero's standard Kubernetes operator](https://github.com/kabanero-io/kabanero-operator).
+All tasks and pipelines are activated by the product operator.

 To learn more about pipelines and creating new tasks, see [the pipeline tutorial](https://github.com/tektoncd/pipeline/blob/master/docs/tutorial.md).